Since opening in 2014, Shoshin Movement has been a toy of self discovery in both the physical and mental realms for our members.

 What is fitness, really?

-The ability to squat your bodyweight on a barbell for X amount of reps, or being able to articulate each segment of your spine?
+Is it the ability to squat your bodyweight on a barbell for “X” amount of reps, or being able to properly articulate each segment of your spine?

 What this explains is that, fitness is the ability to adapt to a repeated stimulus, so this branches out to any physical endeavour and any attribute that follows it - strength, endurance, balance, coordination, contractability, elasticity; and so on.